The One Thing

 It means returning without shame.

-The one thing grows meaning through familiarity, by becoming part of your real, unfinished life.
+In the One Thing practice, meaning grows through familiarity, by becoming part of your real, unfinished life.

 -